vocdoni/multirpc/README.md

-# MTrouter
+# multirpc

-A JSON driven, signature authentication ready, letsencrypt compatible modular router stack for multiple transports.
+A JSON driven, signature ready, letsencrypt compatible modular RPC stack for multiple transports.

+This GoLang module provides a full stack for implementing a flexible RPC service.
+The same mux router could be used for providing service to multiple network transports in paralel.

+The aim for multirpc is to become a standard on RPC communications over any transport layer, using the same JSON structure and signature schema.
+The API consumer only needs to provide the last application layer (define the custom JSON fields and handlers).

+The RPC provides security mechanisms for validating the origin and for authentication (using secp256k1 cryptography).

-Current transports supported: `HTTP`, `HTTPs` `WS`, `WSS` and `libp2p`.
+Current transports supported:
++ `HTTP` with go-chi
++ `HTTPs` with go-chi and letsencrypt
++ `WS` with "nhooyr.io/websocket"
++ `WSS` with "nhooyr.io/websocket" and letsencrypt
++ `libp2p` with libp2p and a custom pubsub protocol

+More could be easy added, see the `net` module.

 All JSON requests follows the next schema which is automatically handled by this module.